njm64/syn64/README.md

-I had a lot of fun working through the challenge with a C VM [implementation](https://github/njm64/synacor), but I was curious to see if it would feasible to get it running on the Commodore 64.
+I had a lot of fun working through the challenge with a C VM [implementation](https://github/njm64/synacor), but I was curious to see if it would be feasible to get it running on the Commodore 64.
 The VM specifications are fairly modest, so it felt like it should be possible.

 # Screenshots